CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/attachments.md

         },
         ```

-    - onAddAttachmentSubmit – event handler for Add Attachment button on SalesOrderAttachmentsDialogAdd Dialog.
-If file was specified it will upload it and send it to backend using Attachement controller POST metod `/api/Attachments/SetAttachment/{isPicture}/{overwrite}`.
-Then we will add a file name to the attachments view, just to see this file on the list.
-Download won't work on it at this moment.
+    - onAddAttachmentSubmit is the event handler for the Add Attachment button on the SalesOrderAttachmentsDialogAdd Dialog.
+If a file is selected, it will be uploaded and sent to the backend using the Attachment controller's POST method: `/api/Attachments/SetAttachment/{isPicture}/{overwrite}`.
+After the upload, the file name is added to the attachments view so it appears in the list.
+However, downloading the file won't be functional at this stage.

         ```js
         onAddAttachmentSubmit: async function () {